o-ciper/bash-commands/bash_commands.md

 sudo nethogs -a
 ```

-## Update youtube-dl which is installed with `pip3`
+## Update youtube-dl

+If you installed it with `pip3` then use

 ```bash
 pip3 install --upgrade youtube_dl
 ```

-if you installed it with `sudo` then use
+If you installed it with `sudo` then use

 ```bash
 sudo pip3 install --upgrade youtube_dl
 ```

-if you installed it with the `apt` package manager then use
+If you installed it with the `apt` package manager then use

 ```bash
 youtube-dl -U
 ```

-if you installed it with `curl` to `/usr/local/bin/` then you have to create a symlink because youtube-dl produced the error:
+If you installed it with `curl` to `/usr/local/bin/` then you have to create a symlink because youtube-dl will probably produce the following error:

 ```bash
 /usr/bin/env: ‘python’: No such file or directory